gonzalo-chumillas/gonzalo-chumillas.github.io/_posts/2020-01-06-extendind-mui-components.md

 Let's say that we want to create a custom "Select Field".
 There's already a `Select` component in Material-UI:<br>
 [https://material-ui.com/components/selects/](https://material-ui.com/components/selects/)

-But that component is not easy to use, since we have to use it in combination with other components, such us `FormControl`, `InputLabel`, `MenuItem`, etc. Instead, we would like to create a component similar to `TextField`.
+But that component is not easy to use, since we have to use it in combination with other components, such as `FormControl`, `InputLabel`, `MenuItem`, etc. Instead, we would like to create a component similar to `TextField`.
 Something like this:

 ```jsx
 <SelectField